anamsoomro/moneymoon-backend/README.md

 ```

 ## running
-to run the server
 ```
 rails s
 ```
-you can now set up your [frontend](https://github.com/anamsoomro/moneymoon-frontend).
+after running the server, you can now set up your [frontend](https://github.com/anamsoomro/moneymoon-frontend).